iot-for-all/iotc-industrial-adt/mapper-tool/README.md

 		}
 ```

-3. Copy "Redirect URI" from step above and both "Application (client) ID" and "Directory (tenant) ID" from the _Overview_ tab of the application in the portal.
+3. Copy "Redirect URI" from the step above and both "Application (client) ID" and "Directory (tenant) ID" from the _Overview_ tab of the application in the portal.
-4. Create a file called _".env"_ in the tool root folder and add these lines replacing values with inputs from previous steps:
+4. Create a file called _".env"_ in the tool root folder and add these lines replacing values with inputs from the previous steps:

 ```env
 CLIENT_ID = <APPLICATION_CLIENT_ID>